andrewderango/Neural-Network-in-C/README.md

 ```
 ./ANN <epochs> <learning_rate> <train_split> <num_inputs> <num_neurons_layer2> ... <num_neurons_layerN> <num_outputs>
 ```
- For example, to train an FNN using 100,000 epochs, 0.0001 learning rate, 10% of the data used for training, and architecture of 2-64-32-18-2, then run the following command:
+ For example, to train an MLP neural network using 100,000 epochs, 0.0001 learning rate, 10% of the data used for training, and architecture of 2-64-32-18-2, then run the following command:
 ```
 ./ANN 100000 0.0001 0.1 2 64 32 18 2
 ```